dorjeduck/jaxplore.com/content/notes/_index.md

 title = "Notes"
 description = "Personal notes ..."
 template = "resources/notes.html"
-sort_by = "slug"
+sort_by = "weight"
 +++

-Personal notes - enhanced with authoritative source links to make it useful for you too (continuously updated).
+Personal notes - enhanced with links to authoritative sources to make it useful for you too (continuously updated).

 <!-- list -->